Mrityunjaydeepak/Mrityunjaydeepak/README.md

  ## More about me

- - 🔭 I’m currently An Undergrad Student.
+ - 🔭 I’m currently Looking for an oppotunity.
+ - 🌱 FullStack WebDeveloper
- - 🌱 I’m currently learning Machine learning
+ - 🌱 Machine learning
  - 📫  reach me: mrityunjaydeepak22@gmailcom
  - 😄 Pronouns: HE/HIM